shaadclt/Agent-Based-Scheduling-System-Healthcare-Operations/README.md

 - Schedule appointments with selected doctors
 - Maintain conversation context across multiple interactions

+**Tech Stack:** LlamaIndex, Groq (LLaMA-3.3-70B), HuggingFace Embeddings, Python, Async Workflows

 ## Why This Project

-Manual scheduling in healthcare and service-based industries is time-consuming,error-prone, and difficult to scale.
+Manual scheduling in healthcare and service-based industries is time-consuming, error-prone, and difficult to scale.
 This project demonstrates how agent-based systems can automate scheduling workflows by combining semantic search, reasoning, and tool execution in a controlled pipeline.

 ## Features